JumpsecLabs/Developer.Handbook/sections/03_programming_languages/README.md

 - Code readability is paramount; the code must be clear and understandable to other team members.

 - Do not re-invent the wheel.
-Do research first if a solution already exists and can be used to accomplish the goal
+Do research first if a solution already exists and can be used to accomplish the desired goal

 - Fail Fast.
 It is better to write a PoC quickly and see if the approach works, than planning everything out first, invest a lot of time implementing the perfect solution and then realise that it does not work.

 - Done is better than perfect.
 There is always a way to improve the code, however, there are very few projects that have a long livetivity and often a proof of concept is more than enough.

-- We do not develop products that compete with FANG, we do not have 100+ mio. users.
+- We do not develop products that compete with FAANG, we do not have 100+ mio. users.
 Efficiency in terms of multi processing / threading is often not a requirement, but rather a nice to have.
 Unfortunately, the bugs faced and time required to make such systems work flawlessly for our use cases is too much and better spend on other tasks.

   - Instead, explore queues, load balancers and a multi container architecture to distribute load